It’s 2021 and content is still king.

 Get Domains (That Will Backlink To You) From Ahrefs

-With your high-quality content ready, it’s time to look for backlink opportunities.
+With your high-quality content ready, it’s time to look for high quality backlinks opportunities.

-While great content can generate backlinks on its own, there are no guarantees and for a new business, waiting weeks or months usually isn’t an option.
+While great content can generate high quality backlinks on its own, there are no guarantees and for a new business, waiting weeks or months usually isn’t an option.

 One way to speed up this process is to engage in manual outreach (more on this later).